Robutler

 Required attributes:

-• kind="webagents" - Identifies this as a WebAgents widget
+• kind="webagents" — identifies this as a WebAgents widget.

-• id - Unique identifier for the widget
+• id — unique identifier for the widget.

 Optional attributes:

-• data - JSON metadata for state restoration (see Advanced Usage)
+• data — JSON metadata for state restoration (see Advanced Usage).

 Template Rendering

-For complex widgets, use Jinja2 templates:
+For complex widgets, use Jinja2 templates (Python) or template literals (TypeScript):

-return f'<widget kind="webagents" id="complex">{html}</widget>'
+return `<widget kind="webagents" id="complex">${html}</widget>`;

-For simple widgets, use inline HTML:
+For simple widgets, return inline HTML:

-return f'<widget kind="webagents" id="simple">{html}</widget>'
+return `<widget kind="webagents" id="simple">${html}</widget>`;

 Styling